-Spending time in wooded or grassy areas.
-In the United States, deer ticks are most prevalent in the Northeast and Midwest regions, which have heavily wooded areas where deer ticks thrive.
+- Spending time in wooded or grassy areas.
+In the United States, deer ticks are found mostly in the heavily wooded areas of the Northeast and Midwest.
 Children who spend a lot of time outdoors in these regions are especially at risk.
-Adults with outdoor occupations also are at increased risk.
+Adults with outdoor jobs also are at increased risk.

 - Having exposed skin.
 Ticks attach easily to bare flesh.
 If you're in an area where ticks are common, protect yourself and your children by wearing long sleeves and long pants.
 Don't allow your pets to wander in tall weeds and grasses.

 - Not removing ticks promptly or properly.
 Bacteria from a tick bite can enter your bloodstream if the tick stays attached to your skin for 36 to 48 hours or longer.
 If you remove a tick within two days, your risk of getting Lyme disease is low.

 Untreated Lyme disease can cause:

 - Chronic joint inflammation (Lyme arthritis), particularly of the knee

 - Neurological symptoms, such as facial palsy and neuropathy

 The best way to prevent Lyme disease is to avoid areas where deer ticks live, especially wooded, bushy areas with long grass.
 You can decrease your risk of getting Lyme disease with some simple precautions: